nlbse2025/code-comment-classification/README.md

 | 17 | pharo  | Keymessages             |    0.68     | 0.790698 | 0.731183 |
 | 18 | pharo  | Collaborators           |    0.26087  | 0.6      | 0.363636 |

-We trained and tested 3 multi-class classifiers (one for each language) using the Sentence Transformer architecture on the provided training and test sets.
+We trained and tested 3 multi-class classifiers (one for each language) based on [Al-Kaswan et al.](https://arxiv.org/abs/2302.13681) on the provided training and test sets.
+The models are avaliable on the [HuggingFace Hub](https://huggingface.co/collections/NLBSE/nlbse25-code-comment-classification-competition-670914985f4ed2ff1f0ddb03).

-The baseline classifiers are coined as STACC and proposed by [Al-Kaswan et al.](https://arxiv.org/abs/2302.13681)
+The baseline classifiers are coined as STACC and proposed by

 The summary of the baseline results is in `baseline_results_summary.csv`.